Being that it’s St. Patrick’s Day today, I’ve been thinking a lot this week about luck. Especially when it comes to being lucky or unlucky in love.

 Being unhappy in your own unhealthiness and destructive patterns is bad enough.
 Talking yourself out of your own proactivity is just spitting in the universe’s face.

-HOW TO TURN “UNLUCKY IN LOVE” AROUND – STEP #3: IDENTIFY & SIMPLIFY.
+HOW TO TURN “UNLUCKY IN LOVE” AROUND – STEP #3: Identify and simplify.

 If thinking about your relational goals gives you anxiety, you need to simplify.
 Because I lacked a sense of enoughness, my emotional pacifier was to detail-orient my goals to such an extent, no one was ever good enough.
 The most inconsequential things would turn me off and red flags would induce ovulation.

-Whenever I’ve been really heartbroken, depressed, or down on my relational luck, it was focusing on and implementing these 3 things that ultimately provided the bounce back I never thought was possible.
+Whenever I’ve been heartbroken, depressed, or down on my relational luck, it was focusing on and implementing these three things that ultimately, provided the bounce back I never thought was possible.
 It really is that simple.

 HOW TO TURN “UNLUCKY IN LOVE” AROUND – STEP #4: Don’t get close to anyone who brings you down and cut contact with anyone who drains you of your energy.
 That’s energy that could be used for the right person.